trading-education | 13-02-26

 Starting prop trading involves passing a performance evaluation by reaching an 8–10% profit target while adhering to strict risk-management parameters.
 By paying a fee for access to institutional-scale capital, traders can earn significant profit splits without risking their personal savings.
 Success depends on utilizing a "capital-preservation" mindset, where you treat the drawdown limit—rather than the total balance—as your tradable equity.

-• Expert Verdict: Prop trading is a high-reward scalability tool that vets your market discipline.
+- Expert Verdict: Prop trading is a high-reward, scalable tool that tests your market discipline.
 While it is not a guaranteed salary, it provides a direct path to professional-grade liquidity for a fraction of the traditional cost.

 I have spent years navigating the landscape of proprietary trading, watching the industry shift from elite floor-trading firms to the current "retail prop" boom.
 When I first looked at these modern challenges, I realized they aren't just about trading—they are about navigating a specific mathematical gauntlet designed to test your discipline under extreme constraints.
 To start prop trading correctly, you must look past the flashy advertisements and understand the hard mechanics of the evaluation phase.